-We respect the PCAOB's inspection process with our commitment to full cooperation and understand that judgments are involved in performing audits, as well as in subsequent inspections of those audits.
-We have thoroughly evaluated all matters described in Part I, Inspection Observations, and have taken actions, where appropriate, in accordance with PCAOB standards and our policies.
+We respect the PCAOB's inspection process and understand that judgments are involved in performing audits, as well as in subsequent inspections of those audits.
+We have thoroughly evaluated all matters described in Part I.B, Other Instances of Non-Compliance with PCAOB Standards or Rules, and have taken actions, where appropriate, in accordance with PCAOB standards and our policies.
 We have reviewed the remainder of the Report and have no further comments.